-Let’s face it — working in the creative industry is challenging.
+Let’s face it—working in the creative industry is challenging.
 Whether you run a freelance business or work for an agency, there are a lot of non-creative things to keep track of (budgets, processes, client relationships) while also trying to stay newly inspired and constantly creative.
-And when you’re juggling so many different types of tasks while also trying to keep a nagging client happy, cross off your to-do list, and pay the bills this month, it’s extremely difficult to keep a good attitude.
+And when you’re juggling so many different types of tasks while also trying to keep a nagging client happy, cross off your to-do list, and pay the bills this month, it can be difficult to keep a good attitude.

 You do what you do because you love it!
 But just like everyone else, the stress can be overwhelming at times.
 Even the best optimists have trouble being positive all the time (and that’s okay!).
 In order to help you combat the negatives and focus on the positives as a creative professional, I’ve compiled some tips that just might do the trick!